Two statistical problems for multivariate mixture distributions: Introduction

 As modern datasets continue to grow in complexity and dimensionality, the statistical insight provided by proj\-ection-based depth and testing becomes increasingly relevant.
 It offers a complement---and at times a counterpoint---to the more engineering-oriented uses of RP found in neural networks, sketching algorithms, or NLP embeddings.
 The blend of theoretical rigor and practical robustness in the works of Cuesta, Fraiman, Ransford and their collaborators provides tools that are especially suitable for applied statisticians working under real-world constraints, such as noisy data or nonstandard distributions.

-Although the manuscript addresses (i) parameter estimation for multivariate mixtures and (ii) agreement between random partitions, both contributions are governed by the same principle: within the Gaussian/$t$-mixture classes considered here, the underlying distribution is determined by a finite collection of one-dimensional projections along a strong sm-uniqueness set (Section~\ref{S:mixtures}).
-Section~\ref{S:GMestimator} exploits this fact constructively for estimation, whereas Section~\ref{S:randompartitions} exploits it comparatively to quantify agreement by aggregating projected discrepancies.
+Although the manuscript addresses: (i) parameter estimation for multivariate mixtures and (ii) a distributional discrepancy between mixture distributions induced by model-based clusterings, both contributions are governed by the same principle: within the Gaussian/$t$-mixture classes considered here, the underlying distribution is determined by a finite collection of one-dimensional projections along a strong sm-uniqueness set (Section~2).
+Section~3 exploits this fact constructively for estimation, whereas Section~4 exploits it comparatively to quantify discrepancy by aggregating projection-wise distributional differences.

-\paragraph{Notation.} Throughout the manuscript, $m$ denotes the number of mixture components, $d$ the ambient dimension, $N$ the sample size (i.i.d.\ observations), and $k$ the number of projection directions used by the random-projection procedures.
-In particular, we use $N$ for the sample size to avoid notational conflicts with other indices.